-WHAT: One-week Online Course
+WHAT: Online Course

 When it comes to complex technology projects, the challenges of scope, budget, vendor relations, ROI, timelines, change management, and resources can be overwhelming obstacles to success.
 Nonprofits often have limited capacity to effectively manage technology projects.

 Learn how you can overcome those obstacles and successfully take on complete complex projects.
 This course will help you ask the hard question that is critical to any project’s success: What problem are you solving?